 A common reason we code-switch on word level is the feeling that there is that one word which succinctly pinpoints what it is you want to say.
 Unfortunately, it’s in the language you’re not currently speaking.
 Instead of scanning the back of your brain (or rather to be accurate, the left side) for a fitting translation, you say veröffentlicht instead of having to choose between published or released, or che awkward instead of the less precise che disagio.
 Maybe the word in the language you’re currently speaking is not specific enough, or maybe it’s not general enough, and that’s why you code-switch.
 This specific expression helps us to convey a thought or a feeling.
 Untranslatable words play a role, but also perfectly translatable expressions can feel way more accurate in the other language.

 When you live abroad, words and phrases from the national language are bound to slip into other languages, especially when talking about really fun things such as taxes, regulations or housing.
-Here in Berlin, for instance, everyone knows about the infamous Bürgeramt, which would translate as citizen center, or Meldebescheinigung, which would be registration card, but there is no way I would use the English words when speaking in English to another immigrant in Germany.
-And when we say, "You have to go to the Amt," it’s also because "Amt" has a semantic meaning in addition to "authority" — it also means that you’re getting ready to deal with German bureaucracy.
+Here in Berlin, for instance, everyone knows about the infamous Bürgeramt, which would translate as “citizen center,” or Meldebescheinigung, which would be “registration card.”
+But there’s no way I would use the English words when speaking in English to another immigrant in Germany.
+And when we say, “You have to go to the Amt,” it’s also because Amt has a semantic meaning in addition to “authority” — it also means that you’re getting ready to deal with German bureaucracy.

 Personally, I think that a bit of laziness, and a lack of proficiency, plays a significant role in why I code-switch.
 Sometimes it just takes too long to find the right expression, or I feel like I might not be able to finish the sentence (for grammar reasons), so I switch mid-sentence.
 But in the end, what’s wrong with that?